stevecalla/file-mover-edx/README_TODOs.md

   - try to spin up a git add, commit, push feature in separate project

 run / open automatically on mac

+change directory logic to UofOregon repo; currently set to copy to local folder and git add to different directory (for testing)